Peter2-71828/CV/README.md

 <li>Qualified equipment technician
 <li>Qualified in boat handling
 <li>Trained in marine survey techniques

-<h3> University of Surrey </h3>
-Completed two years of an aerospace engineering degree which in part lead to me discovering my passion for software

 <h2> Interests </h2>
   Apart from coding my interests include rock climbing and tinkering with 3D printers.
 I have a passion for marine conservation and have been able to participate in multiple conservation efforts and projects.
 I also enjoy hiking and generally exploring our planet.